Current Status of Corporate Governance

 Directors discuss important business matters at the Board of Directors meetings, which are convened once a month and as needed, and supervise the performance of operations.
 To properly and efficiently fulfill the supervisory function, the Board of Directors consists of Internal Directors who are experienced and knowledgeable in the Company’s businesses and an Outside Director.

 The Company has introduced the Executive Officer system for the execution of business activities.
-The Company amended its Articles of Incorporation at the General Meeting of Shareholders held on June 29, 2017 to include the Executive Officer system in the Articles.
 The Executive Council, which consists of high-ranking Executive Officers, discusses specific matters regarding business operation at meetings held twice a month and as needed and directs business operations based on the results of these discussions.

 There are Executive Officers who also serve concurrently as Directors.
 The President and Representative Director assumes the highest management responsibilities in planning, deciding, and promoting the management plans of the Mitsui Kinzoku Group, as well as the highest business executive responsibilities in running the businesses of the Mitsui Kinzoku Group.

 The Company believes that it is necessary to swiftly and thoroughly implement the company’s business strategy at sites where business is executed, as well as be deeply knowledgeable about actual business conditions when making business decisions.
-For this reason, the Representative Director and the Executive Directors serve concurrently as high-ranking Executive Officers who are in charge of either the entire company, a business department, or a functional division.
+For this reason, except the executive director who administrates Internal Audit Department, the Representative Director and the Executive Directors serve concurrently as high-ranking Executive Officers who are in charge of either the entire company, a business department, or a functional division.

 The Company has adopted the corporate auditor system.
 They are two full-time auditors with experience in running the Company’s business and two part-time outside auditors.
 Corporate Auditors primarily audit the Directors and the performance of their duties based on audit plans decided by the Board of Corporate Auditors.